kklouzal/LuminaChat/LuminaChat/LOOKAHEAD_IMPLEMENTATION.md

 ## Conclusion

-The lookahead decoding implementation successfully integrates cutting-edge parallel generation techniques into the LuminaChat system while maintaining compatibility with existing code and following established architectural patterns.
-The implementation is production-ready and provides significant performance benefits for text generation tasks.
+The lookahead decoding implementation has successfully replaced the previous token generation system with cutting-edge parallel generation techniques.
+This provides significant performance benefits for all text generation tasks while maintaining complete compatibility with existing code.
+The system is now more efficient and provides better quality generation through n-gram pattern matching and speculative execution.